jsun2010xyl/SimpleCarSalesApp_withTests/README.md

 # Simple Cars Sales App

-Using Coroutines, Room and MVVM.
+Using Coroutines, Retrofit, Room and MVVM.

+To see the app running: https://www.youtube.com/watch?v=OcHys77sEI8